ncatlab/nlab-content/pages/6/4/6/0/646/content.md

 A homotopy $n$-type is a space where we consider its properties only up to the $n$th [[homotopy group]] $\pi_n$.
 +-- {: .query}
 [[Tim Porter|Tim]]:  When teaching homotopy theory I found blank looks from students if I used this idea as motivation as they felt it was too vague.
 I also do not like the idea of an $n$-type being a space as it does not allow one to say that two spaces 'have the same $n$-type.'

+_Toby_:  If you can explain the motivation that works here, then please do!
+But this doesn\'t say that a type is a kind of space, it says that it\'s a space 'up to ...', so two spaces have the same type if they\'re the same 'up to ...'.
+(In other words, we have a surjection Spaces &#8594; Types rather than an injection Types &#8594; Spaces, at least for purposes of motivation since of course both do exist).
 =--
 # Motivation #

 For [[nice topological space|'nice' spaces]],
 +-- {: .query}
 [[Tim Porter|Tim]]: As I read the entry on nice topological spaces, it really refers to 'nice categories' rather than 'nice spaces'!
 I have always thought of spaces such as CW-complexes and polyhedra as being 'locally nice', but the corresponding categories are certainly not 'nice' in the sense of  [[nice topological space]].
 Perhaps we need to adjust that other entry in some way.

+_Toby_:  You\'re right, I think I\'ve been linking that page wrongly.
+(I just now did it again on [[homotopy type]]!)
+Perhaps we should write [[locally nice space]] or [[locally nice topological space]] (you pick), and I\'ll fix all of the links tomorrow.
 =--
 e.g., CW-complexes, a weak [[homotopy equivalence]] is the same as a homotopy equivalence.
 Here a weak homotopy equivalence is a map which induces an isomorphism on all [[homotopy group]]s:
 $$f:X\to Y \Leftrightarrow \pi_k(f) : \pi_k(X)\to \pi_k(Y)$$